zentoolworks/cnckits/README.md

-## Welcome to Zen Toolworks CNC Kits Wiki Page
+## Welcome to Zen Toolworks CNC Kits Page

+For our machine kits install instructions, pleaes follow our wiki page by clicking the Wiki link above.